GP2code/NeuroBoosterArray/Component4.md

 -Narendra PARK2 variants (~40 variants) - Narendra.PARK2_variants.csv
 -Craig lab NDD variants (~1K variants) - Craig.NDD_variants.csv
 -NDD locus tagging variants (Sample across regions to fill out remaining beadpool, pending)

-2. NeuroGlobo_XL - tuned for MEG - NeuroGlobo_Basic + additional 50K  (currently ~53K variants in ```xl_content```)
--Remainder of DM / non indel variants from HGMD variants (~40K in total) - NDD_HGMD.csv
--Additonal candidate variants from the Houlden lab (~9K in total) - Houlden.Diverse_NDD.csv
--Additional NDD locus tagging variants for locus saturation

-## Note: Illumina is handling making the general impute booster for GSA.
-An impute booster is not needed for MEG.
-NDD locus tagging variants will be added prior to array build and are a random sampling of multi-ancestry tag SNPs across NDD GWAS loci.

-# Some of this was deprecated at design filtering with ILMN as they moved the array to GDA, which is a much better array itself.

-## September filter:
-To improve cost efficiency, trying to minimize to one beadpool, see single_pool_filter_sept3rd2019.zip.

-### Note, we have updated the unique variants file to include ~2K more variants from the holden lab on september 5th 2020.
-### This file is unique_variants_submitted-september5th_update.csv